Emma Bonino: International political career

 In June 1999, she obtained a historic percentage of votes (8.5%) in the European elections (vs. the usual 2–3% that Radicals got in the previous and subsequent elections).
 Her list (Lista Bonino) won seven of 78 Italian seats in this election.

-Bonino supported the NATO intervention in Kosovo in the spring of 1999.
+She supported the NATO intervention in Kosovo in the spring of 1999.
 From 1999 to 2004, the Lista Bonino was non-affiliated, as it was founded with a claim to not adhere to the traditional centre-left versus centre-right politics, rather remaining in the middle to maximize any potential bargaining power.
 In the case Emma Bonino and Others v Parliament and Council (Case T-40/04), the Emma Bonino List contested before the Court of Justice of the European Union that its exclusion from Community funding due to not qualifying as a party on the 'European level' was discriminatory.
 The court dismissed this argument as inadmissible, establishing that measures do not necessarily need to legally affect an applicant in order for the case to directly affect them.
 Since 2004, it is part of the ALDE group.

-In 2002, Bonino in cooperation with the Associazione Italiana Donne per lo Sviluppo (AIDOS, Italian Association for the Development of Women), called an Italian Parliament meeting to discuss genital mutilation.
-Bonino led the ceremonies, which gathered medical experts, ambassadors, and politicians to review graphic information about the practice of female genital mutilation in African countries.
+In 2002, Bonino, in cooperation with the Associazione Italiana Donne per lo Sviluppo (AIDOS, Italian Association for the Development of Women), called an Italian Parliament meeting to discuss genital mutilation.
+Bonino led the proceedings, which gathered medical experts, ambassadors, and politicians to review graphic information about the practice of female genital mutilation in African countries.
 During this meeting, Bonino recounted her travels through Somalia, Egypt, Tanzania, The Gambia, and Ethiopia, where she learned about these rural practices by meeting women who participated in projects to stop them.
-Many African women who suffered from genital mutilation discussed their firsthand experiences.
-At the conclusion of the meeting, the Prime Minister Berlusconi congratulated Bonino on her accomplishments in this cause and presented the leader of AIDOS with a check for the European Campaign.
+Many African women who suffered from genital mutilation discussed their first-hand experiences.
+At the conclusion of the meeting, Prime Minister Silvio Berlusconi congratulated Bonino on her accomplishments in this cause and presented the leader of AIDOS with a check for the European Campaign.

 In December 2001, she moved to Cairo with the objective of learning the Arabic language and culture.
 In March 2003, she started a daily review of the Arabic press on Radical Radio.
-In January 2004, she organized the "Regional Conference on Democracy, Human Rights and the role of the International Penal Court", the first for an Arabic country.
-She is currently a board member of the Arab Democracy Foundation.
+In January 2004, she organised the "Regional Conference on Democracy, Human Rights and the role of the International Penal Court", the first for an Arab country.
+She was a board member of the Arab Democracy Foundation.

 Bonino was a board member of DARA until December 2012.
 In 2016, she was appointed by Erik Solheim, the Chairman of the Development Assistance Committee, to serve on the High Level Panel on the Future of the Development Assistance Committee under the leadership of Mary Robinson.

-Bonino writes opinion editorials and commentaries for both the Inter Press Service News Agency and Project Syndicate, discussing contemporary international issues including Syrian refugees affecting Europe, abolishing the death penalty, relations between Iran and Europe, and the poor treatment of the indigenous people of South East Asia.
+She wrote opinion editorials and commentaries for both the Inter Press Service News Agency and Project Syndicate, discussing contemporary international issues including Syrian refugees affecting Europe, abolishing the death penalty, relations between Iran and Europe, and the poor treatment of the indigenous people of Southeast Asia.